PeterOlsen1/load-balancer/README.md

 * Make a logger (good practice)
 * Decide what sort of stuff to serve on this web server
   * Simple JS thing?
+* Websocket connection to frontend for live monitoring?